 According to the Centers for Disease Control and Injury Prevention, more than 2.4 million Americans experience a brain injury each year from falls, while playing sports, and through other accidents such as vehicle crashes.
 The effects of brain injury can be life-changing, causing paralysis or language challenges, and dramatically changing the survivor’s life in regard to family, work and community involvement.

-View our slideshow to learn more about how The MENTOR Network and its partners are improving quality of life for people with brain injury while helping to educate our communities.
+View our slideshow to learn more about how The MENTOR Network is improving quality of life for people with brain injury while helping to educate our communities.